adamssef/cmski/README.md

 2. Go to root project directory and run `lando composer install`
 3. If everything went well you should see bare Drupal 11 installation with Mahi theme enabled:
 ![image](https://github.com/user-attachments/assets/b6cbacad-d81e-43a0-95ca-fc8e21bf6254)
+4. (Anytime you want) To import changes that are stored in configuration run: `composer install` and `lando drush cim`